Manifestation Basics

 Setting up a manifestation journal takes 30 minutes and creates the foundation for months of daily practice.
 You need three things: a physical notebook, your written intentions, and a structure you'll follow consistently.

+1. Choose your notebook.
 Any blank notebook works.
 Some people prefer unlined for free-flow writing, others prefer lined for structure.
 The notebook should feel good in your hands — if you enjoy picking it up, you'll use it more.
-A few popular options:
+Popular options include Moleskine classic (durable, lies flat), Leuchtturm1917 (numbered pages, table of contents), or a $3 composition book from the dollar store.
+The research on goal achievement says nothing about notebook quality.
+Use what you have.

-Open to the first page and write your top 3–5 intentions in present tense.
-These are the goals your journal practice will focus on for the next 30–90 days.
+2. Create your intention page (page 1).
+Open to the first page and write your top 3-5 intentions in present tense.
+These are the goals your journal practice will focus on for the next 30-90 days.
 Be specific:

 • "I am earning $8,000/month from my freelance design business by September 2026."